1-2chillies chopped, depending on how spicy you like your curry

 In the large pan used to toast the spices add the olive oil and chopped onions.
 Gently fry with the lid on, until the onions soften.
 Don't brown the onions.

-Once the onions have softened add the tomato and the butternut with its cooking water to the pan.
+Once the onions have softened add the tomato and the butternut to the pan.
 Then add the vegetable stock and half the paste.
 Simmer for 5 minutes.

 Next, add the coconut milk and the rest of the paste, simmer on low heat until the oil rises to the top to form little oil pools.
 This will take roughly 40 mins.